Brain Develop & Degeneration

 Demonstrate knowledge of various brain systems and structures that are impacted in neurodevelopmental and neurodegenerative disorders at both a whole-brain and a cellular (e.g. dendrites, synapses, neurotransmission) level.

-Demonstrate knowledge of the genetic abnormalities that can have neurodevelopmental or neurodegenerative consequences (e.g., chromosomal abnormalities, deletion, duplication, SNPs).
+Demonstrate knowledge of the genetic changes that can have neurodevelopmental or neurodegenerative consequences (e.g., chromosomal abnormalities, mutations (or various types), deletion, duplication, SNPs).

 Engage in both in-class and on-line discussions of topics and material relevant to the module.

 Compare and contrast disorders and show the ability to describe these similarities and differences at a behavioural, cognitive and biological level.

 Critically evaluate current theories in neurodevelopment and neurodegeneration through in-depth analysis of contemporary research papers.